Nicolas Bouliane

 My own behaviour

 I leave my phone out of the bedroom.
-When I go to bed, I leave it in silent mode on my desk.
+When I go to bed, I leave it on silent mode on my desk.

-Instead of getting smacked with raw social media first thing in the morning, I read a book, or articles I have queued in Pocket.
-The iPad I read on is completely disconnected from the cloud and social media.
+Instead of getting smacked with raw social media first thing in the morning, I read a book or articles I have queued in Instapaper.
+The iPad I read on is disconnected from the cloud and social media.
 It’s a distraction-free device.

-I used to go straight to the computer – still in my underwear – to continue something that started on my phone in bed.
+I used to go straight to my desk - still in my underwear - to continue something that started on my phone in bed.
 Now I have coffee and breakfast on the balcony, then catch up with the world.
+I don’t have the discipline to do this every day, but I’m getting darn good at it.

 “A strange game.
 The only winning move is not to play.”